catswords-social/policy/site_extended_description_EN.md

 * Email: abuse@catswords.net
 * Phone: +82-070-7735-3586
 * Fax: +82-032-232-7628
-* Instance operates its own reporting feature.
+* Autonomous reporting procedure is being operated on this server.

 Below are the contact details and legal information: